somerandomviolinkid/somerandomviolinkid.github.io/README.md

 release of alpha v1.0.0: added functionality for first part of game, added saving system, code changes, thanks to toby on the discord for suggestions!!:)

 august 1:
-fixed some minor graphical errors
+fixed some minor graphical errors, fixed a LOT of bugs, added nonfunctional content for system tab

 current functional elements:
 everything except system and galaxy overview tabs